DataShades/ckanext-files/README.md

 If you need more control over upload, you can create an **uploader** and interact with it directly, instead of using `upload` helper.

-*Uploader* is an object that extends base uploader, which defines standard interface for this object.
+*Uploader* is an object that uploads file to server.
+It extends base uploader, which defines standard interface for this object.
 Uploader perfroms all the API calls internally and returns uploaded file details.
 Out of the box you can use `Standard` and `Multipart` uploaders. `Standard` uses `files_file_create` API action and specializes on normal uploads. `Multipart` relies on `files_multipart_*` actions and can be used to pause and continue upload.

 To create uploader instance, pass its name as a string to `makeUploader`.
 And then you can call `upload` method of the uploader to perform the actual